-Ragacin 400mg Infusion is given as an injection into a vein (intravenous), in cases where oral administration is not possible, such as in hospitalised or unconscious patients.
+Ragacin 400mg Infusion is given as an injection into a vein (intravenous), in cases where oral administration is not possible, such as in hospitalized or unconscious patients.
 It is administered by a healthcare professional.
-Kindly do not self administer.
+Kindly do not self-administer.
 Avoid skipping any doses and finish the full course of treatment even if you feel better.

-Some people may experience headache, dizziness, vomiting, nausea and stomach pain as side effects of this medicine.
-You may also notice some injection site reactions like pain, swelling or redness.
+Some people may experience headaches, dizziness, vomiting, nausea, and stomach pain as side effects of this medicine.
+You may also notice some injection site reactions like pain, swelling, or redness.
 These are usually temporary and resolve on their own, but please consult your doctor if these side effects persist for a longer duration.
 Diarrhea may occur as a side effect but should stop when your course is complete.
 Inform your doctor if it does not stop or if you find blood in your stools.

 You should not take this medicine if you are allergic to any of its ingredients.
 Special care should be taken in people with kidney problems while taking this medicine.

 In Bacterial infections

 Common side effects of Ragacin

 - Stomach pain